Massively Parallel Sequencing / Genomic Microarray (Oligo-based Array)

 Inheritance

-Autosomal dominant with reduced penetrance.
-The frequency of de novo variants is unknown.
+Autosomal dominant with reduced penetrance; the frequency of de novo variants is unknown.

 Pathogenic Founder Variants